Program At a Glance

 The Department of Music offers a foreign study program in Vienna, Austria, and is operated in partnership with a third-party provider, IES Abroad.
 The music foreign study program provides an opportunity for students to combine the study of music with an intensive exposure to musical performance while living in Vienna.
 The program is open to vocalists, instrumentalists, and composers, as well as to students whose focus is on music history, theory, or ethnomusicology.

 The fees charged by the College for a Dartmouth-sponsored off-campus term of study include regular tuition charges for a term at Dartmouth, service fees, as well as the specific costs established for each off-campus study locale.
 In many programs, the room and board costs tend to be higher than for a term in Hanover.
-You can view a budget sheet for each program by clicking on the appropriate term.
+You can view a budget sheet for each program by clicking on the appropriate term under "Financing Your Program".
 The cost of transportation to and from the site is the responsibility of the student.

 In order that all qualified Dartmouth undergraduate students may have the opportunity to take part in off-campus programs, the College endeavors to adjust its normal financial aid awards for students already receiving aid.
 Tuition and expected family contribution for Dartmouth's off-campus programs are the same as for an on-campus term.

-Students are responsible for purchasing their own plane ticket and, in many cases, meals.
+Students are responsible for purchasing their own plane tickets and, in many cases, meals.
 Often this means that part of the expected family contribution is used towards these costs rather than for tuition.
-For help sorting out who pays what and how, a visit to the Financial Aid Office is often advisable.
+For help sorting out who pays what and how, contacting the Financial Aid office is often advisable.